kavya1526/Facial-App-Recognition-on-AWS/README.md

   upload policy.
 Real access control needs Cognito or an API key in front of API Gateway; throttling (20 rps, 40 burst) currently bounds the damage rather than preventing it.
-- **No liveness detection.** A photo of a photo authenticates.
-Defeating that needs Rekognition Face Liveness, which requires a video stream.
+- **No liveness detection.** A photo of a photo authenticates, and the camera makes that easier rather than harder: holding a phone up to the lens is the whole attack.
+Nothing about capturing in-browser implies the face was present — the frame is a JPEG by the time the API sees it, identical to an uploaded one.
+Defeating this needs Rekognition Face Liveness, which requires a video stream and a session the server controls.
 - **`employees/` is populated out of band**, by console or CLI upload.
 There is no enrolment UI or admin authorisation.
 - **Employee names come from the filename** (`employees/first_last.jpg`), which